Save up to 25% on home insurance in Winnipeg by teaming up with Surex

 - Any additional living expenses, like hotels or renting a home, if you’re temporarily unable to stay at our property

-Since Winnipeg can experience some extreme weather risks, these events are typically not covered and some home insurance companies will offer endorsements for these types of perils.
+Since Winnipeg can experience some extreme weather risks, these events are typically not covered and some home insurance companies in Winnipeg will offer endorsements for these types of perils.
 Endorsements are optional coverages that can be added to your policy at an extra cost.
 They can be added for such unexpected events as:

 - Extreme cold